We all know that watches are more than just their specs on paper, or the way they look. The history of a watch can be just as important to collectors.

 Regardless, here are my thoughts on each of the straps I received.

-The olive nato strap is a typical looking nato strap that is much thicker and more robust than I would have expected, from my experience with similar-looking NATO straps.
+The olive nato strap is a typical-looking nato strap that is much thicker and more robust than I would have expected, from my experience with similar-looking NATO straps.
 Like many other thick and robust straps, it took a few wears to mold to my wrist and become completely comfortable.
 Once it broke in, however, it just flows effortlessly over my wrist and is a joy to wear, which is not something I can say about all of the nato straps I’ve tried.

 The light brown leather strap, on the other hand, is soft and supple right out of the box.
 Its light brown hue compliments the vintage dial nicely, sharing a bit of that “faded” look.
-It has quick release spring bars that allow you to swap the strap in-and-out with ease and without any tools.
+It has quick-release spring bars that allow you to swap the strap in and out with ease and without any tools.

-Although I often take joy and liberty in swapping out straps regularly on my collection for fun, I’ve found that both of these straps are such high-quality and perfect pairings, that I find myself wanting to enjoy them on 1963 for as long as possible.
+Although I often take joy and liberty in swapping out straps regularly on my collection for fun, I’ve found that both of these straps are such high-quality and perfect pairings, that I find myself wanting to enjoy them in 1963 for as long as possible.
 With that said, there are a few other types of straps that I think will look amazing on the Seagull.
 More about those in a bit.

 While not as true to the original model of the 1963, I opted for the newer sapphire crystal version instead of the classic domed acrylic crystal also available.
 While I do love the look of distortion that a domed acrylic crystal creates, I wanted the extra scratch resistance that a sapphire crystal provides.

 This crystal lacks any sort of anti-reflective coating, so direct lighting can create glares that affect legibility, and maybe more importantly, affect your ability to take clear Instagram pictures of this beauty, which is a bit of a bummer.